oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

-Since  HTTP infrastructures rely significantly on intermediaries (Section 3.7 of {{SEMANTICS}}), caches and TLS terminators (e.g. load balancers, API gateways) those actors might have visibility of access tokens.
+Since  HTTP infrastructures rely significantly on intermediaries (Section 3.7 of {{SEMANTICS}}), caches and TLS terminators (e.g. load balancers, API gateways) those actors have visibility of access tokens and could modify the tokens or requests.

 These risks are mitigated by content encryption.